Configure Token Issuance Authorizers

 On this page

 This tutorial shows how to configure a Token Issuance Authorizer (TIA) in the Curity Identity Server.
 The authorizer ensures that the Curity Identity Server only issues a scope if the incoming request meets certain requirements.
-These requirements may be complex but for the purpose of this tutorial, the rule is simple: Authorize the scope only if the client specifically requested it for a defined resource.
+These requirements may be complex but for the purpose of this tutorial, the rule is simple: Authorize the scope only if the user authenticated within the last five minutes.

 What is a Token Issuance Authorizer?